Here’s a question for you. What is the main purpose of a headline?

-There is a lot of talk and debate among copywriters over what the main purpose of the headline is.
-How long it should be.
+I mean, I’m sure you’ve heard it said a million times that the headline is THE most important part of copywriting but even though everyone agrees in its importance, there’s always been a debate over what the main purpose of the headline is, how long it should be.
 And the amount of selling that it should do.

-It should stop your prospect cold, make sure they don’t move on to the next shiny object that tried to get their attention and lead them right into reading the body of your copy.
+A killer headline should stop your prospect cold, make sure they don’t move on to the next shiny object and lead them right into reading the body of your copy.

 When you write your headline, you should ask yourself if it accomplished that basic goal.
 If it doesn’t, then scrap it and start over.